CanadaInfo Navigator Bar

 Until 2003, the Federal Court of Canada consisted of two divisions: an Appeal and a Trial Division.
 With amendments to the Federal Courts Act coming into force on July 2, 2003, these divisions became two separate courts: the Federal Court of Appeal and the Federal Court.

-The Honourable Allan Lutfy
+The Honourable Alan Diner

 The Honourable